chipsalliance/firrtl-spec/spec.md

 ## Connects

-The components of a module can be connected together using connect statements.
+The components of a module can be connected together using `connect`{.firrtl} statements.

-These connections can be both physical, as if the components were connected together with a wire, but also logical, allowing metadata such as probes (see [@sec:probe-types;@sec:probe]) and properties (see [@sec:property-types]) to flow across it during elaboration.

 The following example demonstrates connecting a module's input port to its output port, where port `myinput`{.firrtl} is connected to port `myoutput`{.firrtl}.